1 Day in Valencia: A Realistic Itinerary (From a Local)

 In most travel guides and leaflets, this palace is listed as the Ceramics Museum.
 If you’re interested in ceramics, this will sound exciting.
 But if not, you might be inclined to pass.
 Which would be a mistake.

-This is indeed the most important ceramics museum in Spain, so there’s a lot to be proud of.
+This is the most important ceramics museum in Spain, so there’s a lot to be proud of.
 But the ceramics museum occupies only the second floor of the palace.

-The first floor still pretty much looks like a palace with lavishly decorated living quarters and ballrooms.
 The current building dates back to the 18th century and the Baroque facade is the most impressive in Valencia.

 Lunchtime: Have lunch at Mercado de Colón